 A great lawn that is the envy of the neighborhood is something most homeowners want.
-Even if your home is not the biggest or most flamboyant in your area, a well-kept garden can radically boost its attractiveness.
+Even if your home is not the biggest or most flamboyant in your area, a well-kept and healthy lawn, can radically boost its attractiveness.
 But this type of lawn is not achieved by intermittent lawn care and without defined goals.
+A well planned Lawn Maintenance Checklist, can keep you on track for each season and help you reach those healthy lawn goals!

 Creating and maintaining a lawn that is the focus of eyes takes planning and organization, explains Dawson Management.
 And the effort toward making that lawn must span the four seasons of the year.
-You must create a lawn maintenance schedule for spring, summer, autumn, and even winter, when your lawn is most likely going to be under a layer of snow.
+You must create a detailed plan for spring, summer, autumn, and even winter, when your lawn is most likely going to be under a layer of snow.

 That plan will take the changing needs of your lawn and the soil underneath into consideration.
 It will preempt the needs of the lawn and potential problems before they arise.
 Yet at the same time, it will be simple and without stress, because you will be preventing weeds and diseases instead of treating them.